B.A. in English

 - A grade of B+ or better in ENG 493.

-- Twelve credits (4 courses) of honors level work in the major.
-One course must be ENG 493, which counts only towards honors in the major.
-The remaining three courses may also count for the university honors program.
-An honors contract must be established at the beginning of each course, to be approved by the course instructor, the Major/Minor Coordinator, and the Director of the Honors Program (if the course will also count towards the university honors program).
-A grade of B or better and satisfactory completion of the contract, as determined by the instructor, is necessary to receive honors credit.
+- Twelve credits (4 courses) of honors level work (through contracts) in major courses, one of which must be ENG 493.
+Any three of these four courses with honors credit may also count towards University Honors as long as the course grade is B or above.
+To earn Honors credit in a major course, an honors contract must be established at the beginning of each course, to be approved by the course instructor, the Major/Minor Coordinator, and the Director of the Honors Program (if the course will also count towards the University Honors program).
+A grade of B or better (B+ or better in ENG 493) and satisfactory completion of the contract, as determined by the instructor, is necessary to receive honors credit in the English major.
+(Contracts completed also for University Honors credit require completion of online evaluations by the instructor and the student.)